xeux/OpenCartApi/README.md

 Opencart API
 ================

-Opencart extension based in opencart-webapi (ethernet1), using functions list from API2CART.
+Opencart extension for remotely work with the OpenCart 1.5.+ via the REST API, coding style based in opencart-webapi (ethernet1), using functions list style from API2CART.

 Functions
 -------